ffalzon/ffalzon.github.io/_pages/about.md

 **Email:** francesca(underscore)falzon(at)brown(dot)edu

 I'm currently a fourth year computer science Ph.D. student at the [University of Chicago](https://computerscience.uchicago.edu/).
+I am working on projects relating to encrypted databases, searchable encryption, and database security, and my latest works have focused on leakage abuse attacks from the leakage of range queries over multi-attribute data.
 I am fortunate to be advised by [Prof. Roberto Tamassia](https://www.tamassia.net/) at Brown University and by [Prof. Ben Zhao](https://people.cs.uchicago.edu/~ravenben/) at UChicago.
 This summer and fall semester I am interning in the Blockchain group at IBM Zurich.

 I am also interested in the interplay between privacy technology and the European Union's [GDPR](https://gdpr-info.eu/).
 I am a part of the [Bridging Privacy Definitions working group](https://privacytools.seas.harvard.edu/bridging-privacy-definitions), where we co-develop computer science and legal definitions to close the gap between the two fields.